grafana/x-ray-datasource/README.md

+# Compatibility

+Grafana AWS X-Ray data source plugin >=2.13.0 is not compatible with Grafana versions <10.4.x due to a breaking change in UI components.

 # X-Ray data source

 X-Ray datasource plugin provides a support for [AWS X-Ray](https://aws.amazon.com/xray/).
 Add it as a data source, then you are ready to